Naakki/Naakki/README.md

 - 👀 I’m interested in Back-end
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me? alex.nakki@gmail.com
+- 📫 How to reach me? alexnakki@ya.ru